 • Supaporn Speedboat: 2 daily sailings

 The boats are 25 to 40 foot speedboats, open or partly-covered.
 They ride the bay chop harder than the larger scheduled ferries on other Andaman routes.
 For travelers prone to motion sickness, the 30 minute crossing is short enough to manage without intervention.
+A handful of local longtail boats also run the crossing on demand.
+They cost less per seat but take closer to 50 minutes and sit lower in the water, so the speedboat is the practical default for anyone on a schedule or carrying a hard suitcase.

 Bang Rong Pier access from Phuket beach zones